Purdue-CS193/homework-0-kushnayak/index.md

+# Kush Nayak's First CS193 Homework

+Fav things about cs193:
+- TAs
+- Not at 7:30 in morning
+- Smaller class size
+- Useful, applicable information

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.